All content of this website, including images and copy, is © Julie R. Neidlinger unless otherwise noted.

 I block people because, with women, the attack inevitably devolves to threats of rape, murder, and a variety of horrible words only women seem to receive.

 I block people because they use stupid methods of debate.
 Such as: out-of-context image-based memes, misunderstandings of original documents, insults directed at people, any number of logical fallacies, and incessant swearing.

 3. I block people...at random.
-On Twitter, I routinely block random people I stumble across during current events which bring out the worst in people (e.g. politics, Supreme Court rulings, religious scandals) as a pre-emptive anti-douchebag future attack measure.
+On Twitter, I routinely block random people I stumble across during current events which bring out the worst in people (e.g. politics, Supreme Court rulings, religious scandals, 2nd Amendment issues) as a pre-emptive anti-douchebag future attack measure.
 I use any current event or popular debate to randomly block people I've never even interacted with just to cull the herd and save myself the headache later.
 You may have already been blocked.
 Why?
 Because I could.

 5. It's for my family.
-On the social accounts that I use the most (and they are not the "official" branded and professional ones), I post stuff that my family and close friends would be interested in.
+On the social accounts that I use, I post stuff that my family and close friends would be interested in.
+As in, my immediate family and about six close friends.
 That's it.
-So if you think my comments, links, and photos are stupid, please do unfollow.
-Don't let the door hit you on the way out.
-I wasn't thinking of you, anyway, when I was posting.
-I was mostly thinking my of the people in my life who matter to me.
+So if you think my comments, links, and photos are stupid, enjoy my apathy towards your opinion and please do unfollow.
+I don't care.
+If you're not a direct part of my life and a person in my immediate IRL sphere, I owe you nothing: no access, no listening ear, no patience with your opinion.